chubbymaggie/fast/README.md

 The following options are available:

+     -a      Use Antlr's AST instead of srcML's Currently we support .smali for Android assembler.

      -c      Load the file only, no output.

      -d      Decode the textual representation from protobuf AST input.